 You may be able to relieve breast pain by using nonprescription medicines.
 Be safe with medicines.
 Read and follow all instructions on the label.
+These medicines include:

 If breast pain becomes severe or lasts longer than 3 weeks, call your doctor to discuss your symptoms.

 Danazol and tamoxifen citrate are prescription medicines used for the treatment of severe cyclic breast pain.
 These medicines are rarely used because they have significant side effects.
 It is important to determine whether the benefits will outweigh the risks of taking these medicines.